brianAsimba/MachineLearningblog/_posts/2019-10-19-Neural Network Example.md

 Here is the github code for this mathematical calculation:

-<embed src="https://brianasimba.github.io/MachineLearningblog/Code for paper.ipynb" width="500" height="375"
+<embed src="https://brianasimba.github.io/MachineLearningblog/Code for paper.html" width="500" height="375"
  type="application/pdf">